robincornett/display-featured-image-genesis/README.md

 ## Changelog

+### 2.4.0
+* Now supports term metadata, added in WordPress 4.4.
+All new featured images for terms will be added to the termmeta table instead of wp_options.
+Old term images can be converted from the settings page.
+* changed: generic functions have all been moved to a helper class for optimization.

 ### 2.3.4 - 2015-11-13
 * added: filters to modify image priority as well as hook (due to Workstation Pro theme)
 * improved: checks for ability to output and what to output